 Postgraduate research supervision

-I am interested in supervising doctoral students in the following areas: Race and ethnicity, nationalism and Identity more broadly, family relations, transnationalism and social capital, Muslim and minority groups in Greece and Europe.
+I am interested in supervising doctoral students in the following areas: Migration, race and ethnicity, nationalism, belonging and Identity more broadly, family relations, transnationalism and social capital, Muslim and minority groups in Greece and Europe.

 Completed postgraduate research projects I have supervised

 Dr Paola Eiras, 2020 Cultural Identity of Chinese Students in a Transnational University in China